alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 4.md

  ![image](https://user-images.githubusercontent.com/83840078/167224037-dcaeda31-84b0-461e-bde2-c95bde240693.png)

 6. Click on **Commit Changes** at the bottom of the screen.
-This should automatically trigger re-deployment of your Web App.
-7. Log in to [Amplify console](https://console.aws.amazon.com/amplify/home) and if the build is not in progress, check if the auto-deployment has automatically started (it can be validated using the timestamp of the last build).
-If it didn’t get auto-triggered then click on any of the four stages – Provision, Build, Deploy and Verify and click on **Redeploy this Version**.
+7. Log in to [Amplify console](https://console.aws.amazon.com/amplify/home) Click on any of the four stages – Provision, Build, Deploy and Verify and click on **Redeploy this Version**.

 ![image](https://user-images.githubusercontent.com/83840078/167224112-b12f3e7a-c273-4798-837b-0439fe01ef57.png)